Greening-Digital/greening-digital-ghost/readme.md

 A github action will deploy it to the relevant server.

-It helps it you shout "YOLO" whilst doing so, as it improves the chances of build step working.
+We find that it helps if you shout "YOLO" whilst doing so, as it improves the chances of build step working.

 ### Credits